NAME: Robert S. Godshall

 1. New Mexico is highly reliant on the oil and natural gas industries to generate revenue to fund state programs, as evidenced by recent oil boom and bust cycles.
 What steps should the Legislature take to diversify the state’s economy and revenue base?

 It is an economic mistake to rely too much on one industry.
 Creating a more business friendly state would encourage enterprise to move here, and entrepreneurs to stay here.
-A fair tax system, less crime, an improved education system and a less regulated economy would create a more prosperous New Mexico.
+A more fair tax system, an improved education system and a less regulated economy would increase prosperity in our state.

 2. During the last regular legislative session, there was an unsuccessful push to make it easier to keep certain defendants behind bars until trial.
 Should New Mexico law be changed to make it easier to hold individuals charged with violent offenses such as murder and first-degree child abuse behind bars until trial?

-The Legislature needs to support law enforcement by enacting fair standards by which a police officer can qualify for immunity in the execution of his or her lawful duties.
-The Legislature could also prevent the existence of immigrant friendly cities that allow criminal foreign nationals to avoid investigation and prosecution by Homeland Security.
+The Legislature cannot change the emergence of such office holders as Tim Keller of Albuquerque that are publicly hostile to law enforcement.
+The Legislature could, however, prevent the existence of immigrant friendly cities that allow criminal foreign nationals to avoid investigation and prosecution by Homeland Security.

-We need to get rid of the gross receipts tax.
-As one of only two states to use it, New Mexico has largely discouraged business from moving here and has reduced tax revenue because so many exemptions to the tax exist.
+As one of only two states to use the gross receipts tax, New Mexico has largely discouraged business from moving here and has reduced tax revenue because so many exemptions to the tax exist.
 I prefer a sales tax that is lower and spread out among more contributors.

 As an aspiring legislator and as someone that does not need to be paid, I do not have an opinion on this question.
 I am concerned, however, that once legislators get paid they will increase their pay whenever they want and I am opposed to that.

-New Mexico is dead last in education.
 The state’s leaders have failed to deliver quality education to all our children for many years.
-We can create a more competitive education environment by having the money follow the student, rather than the system, to be spent where the parents choose.
+We can create a more competitive education environment by having the money follow the student, rather than the system, to be spent where the student wants.
 School choice is what our citizens want.

-I think we have the technological capability to create energy sources that will generate more sustainable and effective power with much less pollution in the future.
-We do not need legislation giving the government more power in this area.
+I think we have the technological capability to create energy sources that will generate much less pollution in the future and we do not need legislation giving the government more power in this area.

 This governor demonstrated that an executive can have and use too much power when it comes to an emergency situation.
 The governor’s authority should be for a temporary period that should be superseded by subsequent legislation so that the people have a voice in such an important decision.